aws/eks-distro-build-tooling/projects/golang/go/README.md

 - [`v1.15`](./1.15/GIT_TAG)
 - [`v1.16`](./1.16/GIT_TAG)

 EKS Distro has discontinued support of `EKS-Go v1.15 - v1.16`.
 There are no plans for removing `1.15` and `1.16` artifacts from the public ECR.
-But EKS-Distro won’t be backporting any upcoming golang security fixes for these versions.
+EKS-Distro won’t be backporting any upcoming golang security fixes for these versions.

 **Due to the increased security risk this poses, it is HIGHLY recommended that users of `EKS-GO v1.15 - v1.16` update to a supported version of EKS-Go (v1.17+) as soon as possible.**